esplito/coding-notes/epicreact/react-suspense/notes.md

 	Code: https://github.com/kentcdodds/react-suspense/blob/main/src/examples/fetch-approaches/fetch-on-render.js

 2. **Fetch-then-render**

+	**Example:**
-With this we are still getting a waterfall
+With this we are still getting a waterfall.
+The only thing that has changed is what is loading first.
+Make the GraphQL-request -> Load the code -> Load the image
 	Code: https://github.com/kentcdodds/react-suspense/blob/main/src/examples/fetch-approaches/fetch-then-render.js

 3. **Render-as-you-fetch**